Al Zubarah-class corvette

 The Al Zubarah-class corvette, sometimes called the Doha class, is a class of multi-role corvette operated by the Qatari Emiri Navy.
 Four were built by Fincantieri.

 Development

 On 16 June 2016, Qatar awarded Fincantieri a contract that included the construction of the four Al Zubarah corvettes.
 The ships were delivered between 2021 and 2023.

 In 2023, Fincantieri offered Greece a derivative of the Al Zubarah, the FCx30.

+Characteristics

+The vessels are about 107m in length with a beam of 14.7m.
+They are equipped with combined diesel and diesel (CODAD) propulsion.
+They have accommodation for 112 people.
+They are capable of operating rigid-hull inflatable boats (RHIB) through a stern ramp or cranes.

+The flight deck and hangar can accommodate a helicopter the size of an NH90.

+The class is designed for air-defence missions and are equipped with 16 Aster 30 Block 1NT surface-to-air missiles as well as 21 RIM-116 Rolling Airframe Missiles.

+In addition they are equipped with a 76mm main gun and two remote weapon stations.

+For protection, the ships have four Sylena Mk2 decoy launchers by Lacroix Defence.
+The launchers are able to deploy corner reflector decoys to seduce radar-guided missiles as well as decoys that operate against infra-red seekers.